ADGEfficiency/dsr-rl/PITCHME.md

 A determinstic policy (i.e. always rock) is eaisly exploited

-A stochastic policy also gets us exploration built into the policy
+A stochastic policy means exploration is built into the policy
 - exploration can be controlled by the agent

 ---